Find Grad Schools

 33% Racial-Ethnic Minorities*

 University of Colorado Boulder comes in at #6 on our list of the most popular colleges offering doctor's degrees in speech communication.
-The average in-state tuition for full-time undergraduates is $13,910 per year, while in-state graduate students, on average, pay $15,849 per year.
+Roughly 37,400 attend the school each year.
+The average in-state tuition for full-time undergraduates is $11,004 per year, while in-state graduate students, on average, pay $15,251 per year.
 During the most recent year for which we have data, 7 people received their doctor's degree in speech communication from CU - Boulder.
-About 100% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 7 Yearly Graduations